Permanent Hair Replacement Procedure

 When graft incision is complete, the position of all of the grafts will be cross-checked.
 The post-op instructions will be explained and a printed copy will be given to you to take home.
 This will include the doctor’s contacts, just in case you need any assistance later on.

 After the surgery, you should be very careful not to touch or hit your head.
-When you enter a vehicle or any low roofed areas, you need to bend lower since the anesthesia is still active and you wouldn’t feel anything.
+When you enter a vehicle or any low roofed areas, you need to bend lower since the anaesthesia is still active and you wouldn’t feel anything.
 You risk damaging the transplanted grafts if you touch, itch or hit your head.